poojithayadavalli/july11-2/README.md

 Kumar wants to buy a keyboard and USB drive from a store.The store has several models.He wants to spend as much as for the 2 items from her budget.

-Given the Price lists for the store's keyboard and USB drives, and Poojitha's budget,find and print the amount of money Poojitha spend.
+Given the Price lists for the store's keyboard and USB drives, and Kumar's budget,find and print the amount of money Kumar spend.

-if she doesn't have enough money to both a keyboard and USB drive,print -1 instead.She will buy only the two required items.
+if he doesn't have enough money to both a keyboard and USB drive,print -1 instead.he will buy only the two required items.

 INPUT FOMRAT:

-  First line contains three space-seperated integers b,n and m,her budget,the number of keyboard models and the number of USB drive models.
+  First line contains three space-seperated integers b,n and m,his budget,the number of keyboard models and the number of USB drive models.

   Second line contains n space-separated integers keyboard[i],the prive of each keyboard model.